dianpan/dianpan.github.io/_posts/2015-08-22-recusion-vs-iteration.md

 end
 {% endhighlight %}

-As you can see, our runtimes are now much more comparable.
+As you can see, our runtimes are now much more comparable!

 {% highlight ruby %}
 puts Benchmark.measure{fibonacci_iterative(20)}